50k-Customs/Wheels-Pack/README.md

 ***For advanced usage:***

-You have to download [Asset Conversion Tools](http://eurotrucksimulator2.com/conversion_tools.php#what-are-conversion-tools) provided by SCS Software and convert "base" folder of this repository.
+You have to download [Conversion Tools](http://modding.scssoft.com/wiki/Documentation/Tools/Conversion_Tools) provided by SCS Software and convert "base" folder of this repository.

 Step by step conversion: